-Wiki Home Advanced configuration Server NIC teaming
+Wiki Home Installation Server NIC teaming

 Server NIC teaming

-If you have more than 1 NIC on the server, we recommend teaming them so that you will get the maximum throughput from your server to clients.
+• If you have more than 1 NIC on the server, we recommend teaming them so that you will get the maximum throughput from your server to clients.
 When teaming the NICs, choose "Adaptive Load Balancing" to use all available network bandwidth.

-For Windows server 2012 R2 and above:
+• Video for Windows server 2012 R2 and above:

 Refer Setting up NIC Teaming for Windows Server 2012*/2012 R2*/2016* video for teaming steps.